 These steps may seem excessive if you’re just giving yourself a quick crew cut, but they will ensure your clippers perform better for longer.

-Before you cut your hair, cleaning the blade area is a good step to ensure hygiene – especially if you’ve been cutting Skip’s hair!
-Most kits come with a brush and cleaning kit, but using your own methods such as an old toothbrush can also be sufficient.
+Before you cut your hair, cleaning the blade area is a good step to ensure hygiene – especially if you’ve been using the same pair of clippers to cut Skip’s fur, too!
+Most kits come with a brush and cleaning kit, but using your own methods such as an old toothbrush can also prove sufficient.
 A little bottle of air to blow into the blades can also help.
-Brushing hair and other bits from the blades can allow the blades to operate more smoothly, which can then extend the life of them.
+Brushing hair and other bits from the blades can allow the blades to operate more smoothly, extending the life of the clippers.

 Although not as essential as if you were working in a barbershop, clipper spray can again go a long way in extending the life of your clippers.
-Clipper spray keeps the blade from overheating, which is great if your mop is giving the clippers a workout.
-Its usefulness doesn’t stop there though; the spray also disinfects the blade, which is useful if the clippers are servicing the whole family or household.
-For less than $20, the spray will last you a good while and will go miles in ensuring your blades simply stay healthy.
+Clipper spray keeps the blades from overheating, which is great if your mop is giving the clippers a good workout.
+Its usefulness doesn’t stop there though; the spray also disinfects the blades, which is useful if the clippers are servicing the whole family or household.
+For less than $20, the spray should last you a good while and will go miles in ensuring your blades stay healthy.

-Not all of us have the time, money or desire to sit in a hairdresser’s chair every so often to listen to pointless small talk while paying over $20 for a simple cut.
+Not all of us have the time, money or desire to sit in a hairdresser’s chair every so often to listen to pointless small talk while paying more than $40 for a simple cut.
 As such, hair clippers have come a long way to provide a pleasant haircut experience at home – when you’re ‘in the cut’.
-Hair clippers – even when they can be expensive – offer great value-for-money in the long run.
+Hair clippers definitely cost a little more upfront but provide great value for money in the long run.
 But to get the most out of them, it’s worth picking a quality model with a hardy motor and blades, and maintaining the parts regularly.
-There’s likely a model out there for all budgets and requirements, and using our customer satisfaction ratings to nail down a brand is a good starting point.
+There’s likely a model out there for all budgets and requirements and using our customer satisfaction ratings to nail down a brand is a good starting point.

-Canstar Blue commissioned Colmar Brunton to survey 3,000 Australian adults across a range of categories to measure and track customer satisfaction.
-The outcomes reported are the results from customers within the survey group who have purchased and used (or been given) a new set of hair clippers in the last 3 years – in this case, 600 people.
+Canstar Blue surveyed more than 3,000 Australian adults across a range of categories to measure and track customer satisfaction, via ISO 26362 accredited research panels managed by Qualtrics.
+The outcomes reported are the results from customers within the survey group who have purchased or been given new hair clippers in the last three years – in this case, 289 people.